Last Updated on March 16, 2023 by Andrew Pirie

 - Level 3 Athletics Australia Sprints and Hurdles Coaching Notes

-Why aren’t there more sprinters who double in the hurdle races of similar distances?
+Why aren’t their more sprinters who double in the hurdle races of similar distances?

 The timing of the events and difficulty of the events – particularly the intermediate hurdle race – makes it difficult to compete in the hurdles and a similar sprint race.